DR Chamaeleontis

 In 1982, M. Jaschek listed DR Cha in a catalog of Be stars.
+The star was discovered to be a variable star when the Hipparcos data was analyzed.
+It was given its variable star designation, DR Chamaeleontis, in 1999.
 It has been classified as an Algol-type eclipsing binary, having a period of 19.4436 days.
 However in 2022, Labadie-Bartz et al. examined the TESS data for this star, and found that the primary and secondary eclipses are separated by "about 20 days", which suggests that the 19.4436 day period published earlier may represent the time interval between primary and secondary eclipse, rather than the full orbital period.